Floral City Guide: Dallas

 Dallas Arboretum (Credit: @thedallasarboretum)

-From lush parks to native flowers and state blooms, Dallas is a floral haven waiting to be explored, and Fleurs de Villes is excited to launch our inaugural Texas show, Fleurs de Villes ARTISTE at NorthPark Center, from March 20-24, 2024.
-Visitors will experience a curated collection of 15 one-of-a-kind fresh floral mannequins, all created by a selection of North Texas' most talented floral designers.
-Each display will reflect this city's vibrant arts community, including ballet, opera, symphony, theatre, visual arts, and more.
+From lush parks to native flowers and state blooms, Dallas is a floral haven waiting to be explored, and Fleurs de Villes is excited to launch our new Texas theme, Fleurs de Villes: MUSE, at NorthPark Center, from March 25-29, 2026.
+Visitors will experience a curated collection of 17 one-of-a-kind fresh floral mannequins, all created by a selection of North Texas' most talented floral designers.
+Each display will reflect the creative inspiration across theater, dance, opera, and fine art in celebration of this city's vibrant arts community.
+Admission is free and open to the public.

-Join us on a journey through the city's botanical attractions, learn about native flora, and discover the rich history surrounding Dallas' blooming cityscape.
+Join us on a journey through the city's botanical attractions, learn about native flora, and discover the rich history and legends surrounding Dallas' blooming cityscape.

 NorthPark Center Botanical Program